hannz88/world_happiness_project/README.md

 ```
 Copy and paste the content of the `temp_sa.json` into the `GCP_CREDS` KV.

+Afterwards, upload other Kestra yaml files onto Kestra and run them separately. `04_gcp_world_happiness_scheduled.yaml` was the script for running the script automatically at a scheduled time.
+We're running this at 1 minute past 0000.
+THis does not need to be run on the first time.

+Then, run the `05_gcp_dbt.yaml` file.
+This will sync all the `dbt` files from this repo and transform the tables from the datawarehouse.

+Please ensure that the values for the following are correct in the namespace:
+- dataset
+- project
+- location

 ## **Looker**
 The link to the public visualization is here: https://lookerstudio.google.com/reporting/dc99d0ef-20ff-49cf-9995-de3a5c72f1f2